Clever/who-is-who/README.md

 ## Schema

-`who-is-who` is backed by three DynamoDB tables in us-west-1.
+`who-is-who` is backed by three DynamoDB tables.
 While these can be edited by hand via AWS console or CLI, please be very careful.
 The full specs can be found [here](./storage/dynamodb.js).

 - `whoswho-objects` is a full collection of each user along with arbitrary key-value data about them.
 It uses a UUID field named `_whoid` as the primary key.
 Email is required field, although this is not enforced on the database level.
 - `whoswho-paths` serves sort-of like a very general index over `whoswho-objects`.
 It uses a composite primary key consisting of a partition key `path` for the field and a sort key consisting of the value of that field for a particular user, then the null character `\u0000`, then that user's `_whoid`.
 Each item also has `_whoid` as a separate field.